mendix/docs/content/studio/general.md

 ### 2.2 Opening Studio via Studio Pro {#opening-via-studio-pro}

-You can also open your app in Studio via Studio Pro.
+You can also open your app project in Studio via Studio Pro.
 Do the following:

 1. In Studio Pro, open the project in that you want to view in Studio.
 2. Click the globe icon in the top right corner (only available if Studio is enabled).

 	![Globe Icon](attachments/general/globe-icon.png)

-The app opens in Studio.
+The app project opens in Studio.

 ## 3 Upgrading Studio